Top local movers for Reno to Kansas City moves

 - Kansas City is considered to be less safe than Reno with a score of 42.6 vs Reno’s 53.74.

-- Air quality in Kansas City is good, and in Reno it's good.
+- Air quality in Kansas City is Good, and in Reno it’s Good.

 - HOA rules: To keep things running smoothly, make sure you’re familiar with any HOA or community moving policies before the big day.

 - State licensing: Movers that provide local and intrastate relocation services in Missouri fall under the Missouri Department of Transportation (MoDOT).
 Every household goods mover operating in the state is required to have a MoDOT Number.
-Ensure the company you choose is licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Missouri moving company's license by visiting the state's public utilities commission.
+- State regulator: You can check the status of a Missouri moving license through the state’s public utilities commission.

 - Moving Permits: You won’t need a moving permit in Missouri, though it’s smart to double-check any local parking restrictions ahead of your move.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Kansas City Start the process here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Kansas City without delay.
+You can select your official move date when completing the form.
+Start the process here.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: State laws differ on mover insurance.
 Opt for Released Value Protection, the budget-friendly choice with no extra cost from movers.
 This minimal coverage ensures that movers are liable for a maximum of 60 cents per pound per item.
 For a comprehensive coverage of your valuables, explore alternative options with your chosen moving company or consider a third-party insurance provider.
 Ensure the full value of your items is covered by consulting with the moving company for suitable alternatives.

 Where to live in Kansas City

-With your sights set on KC, these are some of the most popular neighborhoods to consider in Kansas City.
+Ready to relocate to KC?
+Here are some of the top neighborhoods to consider in Kansas City.

 Best neighborhoods for singles